 And, yes, I’m single but only because I choose to be.
 After the death of my husband, nearly 15 years ago, I decided to live my life by focusing on what’s important to me.
 I’ve helped to organize a number of fundraising campaigns, traveled, pursued some hobbies I’ve always been interested in and have spent as much time as I’ve wanted with my friends, children, grandchildren, parents and siblings.
 I’ve worked where I wanted and moved on when it no longer suited me.
 I can eat whatever I want, with whoever I want, wherever I want.
 Even all by myself.

-I thoroughly enjoyed spending 25+ years being married to a wonderful man and raising children.
-Now I’m thoroughly enjoying living my life for me.
+I thoroughly enjoyed spending 25 years being married to a wonderful man and raising children.
+Now I’m thoroughly enjoying living my life for myself.

 It’s Not You